-Electric Fusion Systems is developing a portable, roller-bag-sized fusion reactor technology consisting of a stainless-steel reactor vessel, the lithium-proton fuel inside, primary arc electrodes and inductively coupled extraction coils along with a power supply that controls the magnetic field oscillation, arcing and power extraction rates.
+Electric Fusion Systems is developing a portable, appliance-sized fusion technology consisting of a stainless-steel reactor vessel, the lithium-proton fuel inside, primary arc electrodes and inductively coupled extraction coils along with a power supply that controls the magnetic field oscillation, arcing and power extraction rates.

 The fusion power plant designs we envision allow for simple and modular scale-up.
 If you want a 10-megawatt transformer for an electrical substation there are no physics issues; it is a matter of good engineering execution, time, money, and strategic partners.

 Ultimately, the economics will not be driven by the cost of lithium metal, but by power semiconductor pricing, stainless steel prices, labor automation and target industry regulations.
-Unlike other fusion power approaches, there is a clear opportunity to lower the cost of electricity by > 10x.
+Unlike other fusion power approaches, EFS has a clear opportunity to lower the cost of electricity by > 10x.

 Frequently Asked Questions

 It is time for a new approach, EFS has the problem solved; aneutronic nuclear fusion with lithium + proton = helium + energy converted directly to useable electricity.
-EFS is pioneering this revolutionary energy technology, using a novel nuclear fusion physics that does not emit dangerous radiation.
+EFS is pioneering this revolutionary clean energy technology, using a novel electrochemical fusion physics that does not emit dangerous radiation.
 The founders have found an easier and safer way to generate fusion chain reactions.
-First, we do not try and contain the sun in a huge nuclear reactor, we use a cyclical process that dances into and out of fusion in a plasma with electrical arcing, with magnetic induction field and pressure confinement.
+First, we do not try and contain the sun in a huge tokamak, we use a cyclical process that dances into and out of fusion in a dense plasma with electrical arcing, coulomb explosions, with magnetic induction field and pressure confinement.
 Think of it as an electrical arc, passing through a dense plasma fuel, with pressure confinement.
 In short, a fusion plasma transformer.
-One of the keys is our unique lithium ammonia fuel that creates a super dense plasma much denser than historically failed approaches.
+One of the keys is our unique lithium ammonia noble gas fuel that creates a super dense plasma much denser than historically failed approaches.

-Since our fusion reactions do not continuously sustain nuclear fusion chain reactions and our fuel is already orders of magnitude denser that traditional deuterium tritium fuels, we do not need the massive magnetic or electrostatic confinement, typical of multi-story nuclear fusion experimental reactors of the past or modern competitors.
+Since our fusion reactions do not continuously sustain fusion chain reactions and our fuel is already orders of magnitude denser that traditional deuterium tritium fusion fuels, we do not need the massive magnetic or electrostatic confinement, typical of multi-story fusion experimental reactors of the past or modern competitors.

-We have shrunk the nuclear reactor to the size of a suitcase, and we can go smaller and larger for more or less electrical power generation based on our cartridge design.
-How we do this is an artifact of the revolutionary approach of the EFS fuel insights and reactor design.
+We have shrunk the electrochemical apparatus to the size of a small appliance, and we can go smaller and larger for more or less electrical power generation based on our cartridge design.
+How we do this is an artifact of the revolutionary approach of the EFS fuel insights and fusion reactor design.

 The billions of dollars invested over the decades into fusion have been for the most part been wasted.
-Our technology will sweep away all of it creating tremendous possibilities.
+Our clean energy technology will sweep away all of it creating tremendous possibilities.

 The science behind aneutronic fusion and particularly proton + lithium fusion is well documented in the scientific peer-reviewed literature.

-The science behind all aspects of our apparatus and approach to the practical fusion problem is grounded in known and practiced science.
-From magnetic and electrical fields to plasma physics, pressure confinement, electromagnetic pulses, and energy extraction via inductive coupling.
-It is the novel combination of our fuel and traditional electrical engineering and plasma physics that enables the breakthrough.
+The science behind all aspects of our fusion energy apparatus and approach to the practical fusion problem is grounded in known and practiced science.
+Scores of scientific papers, dance around the edge of our insights, in Rydberg matter, noble gases and coulomb explosions.
+For example, there are supporting papers in magnetic and electrical fields to plasma physics, pressure confinement, electromagnetic pulses, and energy extraction via inductive coupling.
+It is the novel combination of our special fusion fuel and traditional electrical engineering and plasma physics that enables the clean energy breakthrough.

-It is that the proton kinetic energy required to start fusing is ~15 keV for aneutronic proton-lithium fusion.
-How do we get there?
-There are many complementary aspects at work, beginning with electron screening contributing (~.8 keV), quantum tunneling (~1keV), electrical high current arcing (10’s to 100’s of keV), noble gas clusters, local physical pressure and resonant mechanical cavities.
-Confining the fuel in an axial cartridge cylinder (creating a focal point) and driven by electromagnetic waves in near critical density of the Rydberg matter plasma.
-This all occurs with a resonant electrical control circuit to provide sufficient electrical energy for fusion.
+Proton kinetic energy required to start fusing is ~15 keV for aneutronic proton-lithium fusion.
+How do we get to ignition?
+There are complementary aspects at work, beginning with electron screening (enhanced quantum tunnelling) contributing (~0.8 keV), electrical high current arcing (10’s to 100’s of keV), noble gas Rydberg matter clusters, local physical pressure, and resonant mechanical cavities.
+Ideally, we are confining the fuel in an axial cartridge cylinder (creating a focal point) and then driving it with electromagnetic waves at near critical density of the heavy Rydberg matter plasma.
+This all occurs with a resonant electrical control circuit to provide sufficient electrical energy input for fusion.

-Then there is the concept of Rydberg matter at a higher principal quantum number in the form of thousands to millions of clusters that collide and cascade during the coulomb explosion.
-Although an individual cluster may not have enough energy for fusion when they interact, elastically the electrostatic force will be a multiple of bond energies.
-As they cascade into one another they add energy with each interaction, so at the end of the coulomb explosion chain, some of the atoms have massively more energy (100’s of keV) to impart toward a fusion reaction.
-Don’t forget that the LEEF cycle is fusion then fizzle cyclical process.
-We only need a relatively small number of atoms to release their fusion energy of (17 MeV/atom) which cost us just 50 keV to initiate.
-An ideal Coefficient of Performance (COP) limit of 340 to 1.
+Also, there is the concept of Rydberg matter ions at a higher principal quantum number in the form of energetic clusters that collide and cascade during the coulomb explosion.
+Although an individual Rydberg ion fuel cluster may not have enough energy for fusion when they interact, elastically the electrostatic force will be a multiple of bond energies.
+As they cascade into one another they add energy with each interaction, so at the end of the coulomb explosion, some of the Rydberg cluster ions have massively more energy (100’s of keV) to impart toward a fusion reaction.
+Even at extremely low energy levels, a small number of fusion events yielding energy of 17.3 MeV per event cost us as little as 15 keV to initiate and reflects an ideal theoretical performance gain limit of over 1000 to 1.

 We are confident that once one contemplates the nature of states of matter it will become clear that densities vary greatly between solid, liquid, and gas states.
 While it is true that most plasmas are gaseous and most certainly within the normal context of tried and failed fusion approaches.
 EFS technology does not depend on magnetic compression nor is our technology using rarified gaseous plasma.

-This set of characteristics will dramatically reduce the design, licensing, construction, safety, public relations, and operating costs compared to the fission or fusion nuclear reactors they may replace; even compared to the new fission based Small Modular Reactors currently being designed to utilize high asset low enriched uranium (HALEU) fuel.
+This set clean energy characteristics will dramatically reduce the design, licensing, construction, safety, public relations, and operating costs compared to the fission or fusion power generators they may replace; even compared to the new fission based Small Modular Reactors currently being designed to utilize high asset low enriched uranium (HALEU) fuel.

-What the EFS technology enables is a small, modular, and scalable fusion reactor that is safe and inexpensive to manufacture, in a factory rather than on an installation site.
+What the EFS clean energy technology enables is a small, modular, and scalable electrochemical fusion appliance that is safe and inexpensive to manufacture, in a factory rather than on an installation site.
 Our patent-pending embodiments create a globally transformative change in energy production delivering constant, distributed energy, anywhere, anytime, without generating greenhouse gases or other waste products.
 This is exemplified by the table in the competitive section of website which compares hydrocarbon power generation, solar, fission and fusion.